Dutton Park Recreation Hub

 Brisbane City Council is committed to improving access to the Brisbane River for residents and visitors, promoting an active and healthy lifestyle by encouraging greater use of the city’s recreational facilities and enhancing the attraction offered by the Brisbane River as a recreational and tourist destination.

-The Dutton Park Recreation Hub provides another way for kayakers and canoeists to access the river and a new way for tourists and residents to access the area.
+The Dutton Park Recreation Hub (part of Council's River Access Network) provides another way for kayakers and canoeists to access the river and a new way for tourists and residents to access the area.